wetryingtodorock/getblock-docs/en/rpc-service/dash/json-rpc/dash_getchaintips.md

 ---
-title: dash:getchaintips \[POST\]
+title: dash:getchaintips - Dash
-description: Returns information about the highest-height block (tip) of each localblock chain.
+description: Example code for the dash:getchaintips json-rpc method. Сomplete guide on how to use dash:getchaintips json-rpc in GetBlock.io Web3 documentation.
 ---

 ### Parameters